czhou578/Thomas-Sowell-Notes/Intellectuals-And-Race.md

 Another way of saying the same thing is that different groups may fail to meet relevant standards for any number of possible reasons.
 But the burden of proof is put on the accused

-gov. leverage can paralyze businesses.

-----Can make accusations of racism against banks, banks pay money, accusation withdrawn.
+Can make accusations of racism against banks, banks pay money, accusation withdrawn.

 In a decade, more than a trillion dollars have been extracted from financial and other business organizations by community activist organizations, using a variety of tactics, according to the National Community Reinvestment Coalition

-Takeaway: intellectuals are in a remarkably different position from that of other decision-makers, and that this is a fact to be taken into account when trying to understand the nature of their decisions.

-Does not mean that the rest of us can neglect to think for ourselves or to demand hard evidence from those with soaring visions and impressive rhetoric.

 equality -> inequities -> discrimination, equality is not automatic!!!